|Andean potato information and growing instructions|

 Azul Toro is one of Tom Wagner‘s more famous potato varieties and deservedly so.
 It is a heavy producer of medium sized tubers with dark blue skin and flesh and excellent flavor.
 Tom created this variety in 1995 from a cross of his varieties Negro y Azul and Kern Toro.
 It was recommended in several of Carol Deppe’s books, which has sustained interest in this potato 25 years on.

 Unlike tomatoes, which grow true from seed, potato varieties must be grown every year to survive and they also need to be periodically cultured in a laboratory to free them of viruses.
 Because of this, the majority of Tom’s potato varieties have been lost.
 In many cases, even his most popular varieties are now grown by only a few people, since they have accumulated viruses and become unproductive over the years.
 Azul Toro was last grown at field scale in 2007.
 When I tested a plant from the last remaining source before cleanup, it was positive for five viruses: Potato Leafroll Virus, and Potato Viruses A, S, X, and Y. The fact that it still produced reasonably well with such a virus burden may indicate that it has particularly good resistance.
-As of May, 2020, this variety has now tested completely virus free and I am growing a crop of foundation seed.
-I expect to have it available again in 2021.
+I have cleaned this variety of all but one, PVS, which is typically the virus that I have the most trouble eliminating.
+I’m still working on it, but I’ll get there eventually.

 Azul Toro is a multi-purpose type, with fairly moist flesh, and has excellent flavor for a blue.
 It roasts and boils about equally well and lacks the slightly bitter aftertaste so often present in blue potatoes.
 Tubers are oblong, mostly in the four to five inch range, with the occasional monster tuber up to ten inches long.
 The largest tubers tend to get a bit lumpy, but most of the tubers are smooth and uniform.
 When grown under cool temperatures, the flesh is a vivid, solid blue.
 At higher soil temperatures, it is more muted, as is the case for all varieties with blue or red flesh.
 It retains most of the color in cooking, coming out a lighter but still solid blue.